mmclhugo1/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep.md

 This quickstart helps you prepare an Azure Linux VM suitable for a Fusion installation using docker.
 It walks you through:

-* Installation of utilities.
+* Installation of services.
 * Verification of available storage for docker images.

-**This is not required if you have used our [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide, as all utilities and disk requirements will have been included.**
+**This is not required if you have used our [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide, as all services and disk requirements will have been included.**

 ## Prerequisites

-[//]: <Issues with running out of disk space because of docker images filling up the root partition (see DAP-134).
-As such, we suggest adding a data disk for storage.>

 * Azure VM created and started.
   * Instructions are provided for UbuntuLTS 18.04.